loader image

 In Essex County, Essex Region Conservation Authority is hosting a Maple Festival over the course of three weekends!
 It will take place at two sites and a Maple Trail connects the two of them.
 How wonderfully delicious is that?

-These include a Lumber Jack Weekend (March 4th and 5th), a Tasters’ Weekend (March 11 and 12) where you can eat your way through all kinds of mapley goodness like maple butter tarts, syrups, maple sugar and more PLUS enjoy a winter hike and horsedrawn carriage ride and finally a Makers’ Weekend (March 18 and 19) to learn all about maple syrup’s Indigenous origins, learn to tap a tree yourself, and enjoy an artisan market.
+These include a Lumber Jack Weekend (March 9th and 10th), a Tasters’ Weekend (March 16 and 17) where you can eat your way through all kinds of mapley goodness like maple butter tarts, syrups, maple sugar and more!

 The fun doesn’t stop there so be sure to check out their website for all the sticky details!